 Given how many examples there are of women casting off their tired surroundings for the ready change of travel—Wild and Eat, Pray, Love, most notably—it may seem like you need to experience catastrophic pain before you can sightsee alone.
 But that's not the case.
-If you think about the different annoyances that can go into group excursions, taking off on your own doesn't seem like such a bad idea.
+If you simply think about the different annoyances that can go into group excursions, taking off on your own doesn't seem like such a bad idea.
 You can book the place you want to stay, sleep as long as you'd like, make your schedule as packed or as leisurely as you please, and eat what you want, when you want.
 We asked three women with extensive globetrotting pasts—Helen Schuckers, Juliana Broste, and Breanna Wilson—to give their recommendations for the best places to travel alone in the U.S. Maybe this is the only sign you need to get away.

 Helen Schuckers, Founder of Anchor and Pine Collective

 "Austin offers an abundance of different activities ideal for any solo traveler looking for a mix of adventure, good eats, and a night on the town," Helen notes.
 To start your trip off in an adventurous spirit, she recommends a self-guided kayak tour on Town Lake.
 When you get hungry, Helen says South Congress has the best food options.
 At night, make the most of the city's live music.
 "There is a music venue that will suit your tastes and help you dance the night away with the locals," she says.

 "Kauai is one of the most peaceful places for solo travelers looking for solitude," Helen says.
 "Take an overnight backpacking trip on the Nā Pali Coastline, an 11-mile stretch of rugged hiking that has some of the most beautiful sunsets and stargazing in the world."
 Helen also recommends some secluded downtime at Polihale State Park, Secret Beach, and Keālia Beach when you want to relax.